maamecobbinah/AB-Testing/README.md

 # 📊 AB Testing Methodology
 ### What is an A/B Test?
-A/B testing is a controlled experiment used to compare two versions (A and B) of a feature, product, or experience to determine which one performs better with respect to a defined objective. \n
+A/B testing is a controlled experiment used to compare two versions (A and B) of a feature, product, or experience to determine which one performs better with respect to a defined objective.

 In A/B testing:
-Group A is typically the control (existing version), Group B is the variant (new version with changes).
+Group A is typically the control (existing version),
+Group B is the variant (new version with changes).

 It helps answer: "Does the new version create a statistically significant improvement over the existing one?"

  ### A/B Testing Process
 1. **Identify Your Business Problem**